copperwater/xNetHack/doc/xnh-changelog-10.0.md

   standard 20% chance.
 - Most trees on the Archeologist and Monk quests can no longer produce fruit or bees.
 There are several trees on both start levels that still can, though.
+- When you walk into a peaceful invisible creature you weren't aware of, it does not get angry.

 ### Interface changes